 Why links break and how to prevent that from happening?

-Few things are more frustrating for a website visitor than clicking a link, only to then be greeted with the classic 404 error message.
-Broken links hurt your user experience, damage your site’s credibility, and also negatively impact your SEO rankings.
+Few things are more frustrating than clicking a link and hitting a 404.
+Broken links hurt your user experience, damage your credibility, and quietly chip away at your SEO.
+A triple threat.

 yourdomain.com/blog/post-title